-Trouble diagnoses indicate work procedures required to diagnose problems effectively.
+How to Follow Trouble Diagnoses GI NOTICE: Trouble diagnoses indicates work procedures required to diagnose problems effectively.
 Observe the following instructions before diagnosing.

-- 1. Before performing trouble diagnoses, read the "Preliminary Check", the "Symptom Chart" or the "Work Flow". - 2.
-After repairs, re-check that the problem has been completely eliminated. - 3.
-Refer to Component Parts and Harness Connector Location for the Systems described in each section for identification/location of components and harness connectors. - 4.
+Before performing trouble diagnoses, read the "Preliminary Check", the "Symptom Chart" or the "Work Flow".
+After repairs, re-check that the problem has been completely eliminated.
+2. 3.
+Refer to Component Parts and Harness Connector Location for the Systems described in each section for identification/location of components and harness connectors.
 Refer to the Circuit Diagram for quick pinpoint check.
-If you need to check circuit continuity between harness connectors in more detail, such as when a sub-harness is used, refer to Wiring Diagram in each individual section and Harness Layout in PG section for identification of harness connectors. - 5.
-When checking circuit continuity, ignition switch should be OFF. - 6.
-Before checking voltage at connectors, check battery voltage. - 7.
-After accomplishing the Diagnostic Procedures and Electrical Components Inspection, make sure that all harness connectors are reconnected as they were.
+D If you need to check circuit continuity between harness connectors in more detail, such as when a sub-harness is used, refer to Wiring Diagram in each individual section and Harness Layout in PG section for identification of harness connectors. Е When checking circuit continuity, ignition switch should be OFF.
+Before checking voltage at connectors, check battery voltage.
+7. After accomplishing the Diagnostic Procedures and Electrical Components Inspection, make sure that all harness connectors are reconnected as they were.
+DESCRIPTION NOTICE: Trouble diagnoses indicate work procedures required to diagnose problems effectively.
+Observe the following instructions before diagnosing.
+Before performing trouble diagnoses, read the "Preliminary Check", the "Symptom Chart" or the Н "Work Flow".
+After repairs, re-check that the problem has been completely eliminated.
+3. Refer to Component Parts and Harness Connector Location for the Systems described in each section for identification/location of components and harness connectors.
+Refer to the Circuit Diagram for quick pinpoint check.
+If you need to check circuit continuity between harness connectors in more detail, such as when a sub-harness is used, refer to Wiring Diagram in each individual section and Harness Layout in PG section for identification of harness connectors.